Mike Love: Other work, "Kokomo", and credits lawsuit

 Throughout the 1970s and 1980s, Love wrote the words and music of several Beach Boys songs, including "Big Sur" (1973), "Everyone's in Love with You" (1976) and "Sumahama" (1978).
 In 1978, he co-founded the band Celebration, which achieved the U.S. Top 30 hit single "Almost Summer" (co-written with Brian Wilson and Jardine).
 Besides his work with Celebration, he also recorded two solo albums in October and November 1978.
 First Love was produced by Love's Celebration collaborator Paul Fauerso and featured original songs by Love and vocals from cousin and Beach Boys bandmate Carl Wilson.
 Country Love was a country album produced by Al Perkins (a pedal steel guitarist formerly of The Flying Burrito Brothers and Manassas) and mostly featured original songs written by Love.
 Both albums were not released but were later bootlegged; Love revisited and re-recorded several songs from First Love later in his solo career and with The Beach Boys.
 The First Love version of "Brian's Back", written about the fairly recent return of Love's cousin and Beach Boys bandmate to recording and touring with the group, was later released on the Beach Boys' 1998 compilation album Endless Harmony Soundtrack.
-In 1981, he released his first solo album (third to be recorded, but first to be released), Looking Back with Love (1981), with production by Curt Boettcher.
+In 1981, Love released his first solo album (third to be recorded, but first to be released), Looking Back with Love (1981), with production by Curt Boettcher.
+Love also began touring with his own group, the Endless Summer Beach Band, which included Jeffrey Foskett.
+The following year, Love began performing with Dean Torrence as Mike and Dean.
+Torrence wrote in his biography Surf City: The Jan and Dean Story that Love had wanted to pursue "corporate sponsored dates" and a sponsorship deal with Radio Shack, which the other Beach Boys were opposed to doing.
+Torrence wanted to fulfill a contract with Budweiser for a planned series of spring break concerts originally set to feature Jan and Dean.
+Love and Torrence also participated in the 1983 compilation album Rock 'n' Roll City, available exclusively at Radio Shack stores, and featuring new recordings of 1960s songs by Love, Torrence, the Association, Paul Revere and the Raiders, the Rip Chords, and the Beach Boys.